roger7904/PetAdoption/README.md

 ## Features
 ### :paw_prints: Look for pets

+Rendering a list of pets using Paging, user can choose to swipe or favorite the pet.

+Click the item can view detailed information, including gender, coat color, shelter map, etc.

+And you can also click the "Take Me Home" button to guide the National Animal Shelter System to make an appointment for on-site evaluation and adoption.

 <img  width="20%" src="docs/home.gif">

 ### :paw_prints: Filter

+Provides a variety of filtering options to make it easier to find your favorite pet.

 <img  width="20%" src="docs/filter.jpg">

 ### :paw_prints: Favorite

+Using Room to store a user's favorite pets, where you can view the list of favorites and choose the one you like the most.

 <img  width="20%" src="docs/favorite.jpg">

 ### :paw_prints: Shelter and Hospital

+Use Paging to present a list of shelters and hospitals, and provide a variety of filtering methods.

 <img  width="20%" src="docs/shelter.jpg"> <img  width="20%" src="docs/shelter_filter.jpg"> <img  width="20%" src="docs/hospital.jpg">

 ### :paw_prints: Map

+Click the item of shelter or hospital list to view the map information, including the address and the weather and temperature of the place, etc.

+At the same time, you can click the marker to view the route information.

+Also it provides the function of "searching nearby areas", you can see where there are shelters in the nearby areas.

 <img  width="20%" src="docs/map.gif">